Frequently asked questions

 Note: The fund's prospectus contains its investment objectives, risks, charges, expenses, and other important information and should be read and considered carefully before investing.
 For a current fund prospectus, visit the Exchange-Traded Fund Center at etrade.com/etf.

 Yes.
-E*TRADE offers more than 6,500 leading mutual funds, including 4,000+ no-load, no-transaction fee funds.
+E*TRADE offers more than 6,000 leading mutual funds.
 Learn more about mutual funds.

 Note: The fund's prospectus contains its investment objectives, risks, charges, expenses, and other important information and should be read and considered carefully before investing.
 For a current mutual fund prospectus, visit the Mutual Fund Center at etrade.com/mutualfunds